L.A.B

 natural ressources and conscience

-Un Jardin Sur Les Toits is a consulting agency and creative studio offering original content and innovative concepts on micro-algae and environmental topics, combining scientific research and improving well-being.
+Un Jardin Sur Les Toits is a consulting LAB and a creative studio offering original content and innovative concepts on micro-algae and environmental topics, combining scientific research and improving well-being.

 Our vocation is threefold: